sanko/At.pm/README.md

 Returns an AT service.

+## `admin( )`

+# Admin methods

+Administration methods require an authenticated session.

+## `disableAccountInvites( ... )`

+Disable an account from receiving new invite codes, but does not invalidate existing codes.

+Expected parameters include:

+- `account` - required

+    DID of account to modify.

+- `note`

+    Optional reason for disabled invites.

+## `disableInviteCodes( )`

+Disable some set of codes and/or all codes associated with a set of users.

+Expected parameters include:

+- `codes`

+    List of codes.

+- `accounts`

+    List of account DIDs.

 # Repo Methods

 Repo methods generally require an authorized session.
 The AT Protocol treats 'posts' and other data as records stored